OpenHackC4H/crowdpath/README.md

 ## Open Hack Gbg 2017 - Hacking for Humanity
-With this project we try to contribute to two caes from the Hack:
+With this project we try to contribute to two cases from the Hack:

 ## 1. Just Arrived -